Scientific Name

 Description

 Thompsonella minutiflora is a small succulent plant with a perennial caudex and a rosette of 10 to 20 deciduous dark green leaves spotted or tinged with purple.
-The rosette grows up to 6.8 inches (17 cm) in diameter.
-The caudex is up to 0.4 inches (1 cm) in diameter.
-Leaves are up to 4 inches (10 cm) long and 1 inch (2.5 cm) wide.
-Flowers appear on erect, up to 14 inches (35 cm) long inflorescences.
+The caudex can grow up to 0.4 inches (1 cm) in diameter, while the rosette can reach a diameter of up to 6.8 inches (17 cm).
+The leaves are narrowly obovate, channeled to more or less folded lengthwise, measuring up to 4 inches (10 cm) long and 1 inch (2.5 cm) wide.

 Hardiness